Pokiri: Music

 The film's soundtrack, marketed by Aditya Music, was released on 26 March 2006, at Hotel Viceroy in Hyderabad with Babu's father Krishna attending the event as the guest of honour.
 Sify called the soundtrack a peppy one and chose "Gala Gala" as the pick of the album.
-IndiaGlitz called it a "run of the mill" album that lacks freshness.
-The reviewer chose "Devuda", "Gala Gala" and "Ippatikinka" as the picks of the album, rating each 3.5 out of 5.
-Cinegoer rated the soundtrack 3 out of 5 stars and stated: "The first time you hear Pokiri, the sound of it is good; it doesn't start to grow on you after a while, but a few of the numbers are hummable and ring in your ears", calling it a "mixed bag for Mani Sharma".
-The reviewer chose "Dole Dole" and "Gala Gala" as the picks of the album, rating each 3.5 out of 5.

 Release

 Theatrical

 Pokiri was scheduled for a worldwide release on 21 April 2006.
-Due to delays in post-production activities, the film's release was postponed to 28 April 2006, clashing with the release of Bangaram and Veerabhadra.
-The film received an 'A' (Adults only) certificate from the Central Board of Film Certification for containing obscene sequences and excessive violence.
+Due to delays in post-production activities, the film's release was postponed to 27 April 2006, clashing with the release of Bangaram and Veerabhadra.
+The film received an 'A' (Adults Only) certificate from the CBFC for containing obscene sequences and excessive violence.
 Dil Raju's Sri Venkateswara Creations, Mallikharjuna films and Great India films acquired the theatrical distribution rights of Nizam, Ceded and overseas regions respectively.
 Pokiri was one of the fourteen southern Indian films that were screened at the IIFA film festival 2006 held at the Dubai International Convention Centre in Dubai, United Arab Emirates.